gofiber/docs/api/middleware/skip.md

 # Skip
-Skip middleware for [Fiber](https://github.com/gofiber/fiber) that skips a wrapped handler is a predicate is true.
+Skip middleware for [Fiber](https://github.com/gofiber/fiber) that skips a wrapped handler if a predicate is true.

 ### Table of Contents
 - [Signatures](#signatures)